 Splitting accommodation costs can get awkward fast.
-Different rooms, couples sharing beds, couches, and early departures all change what feels fair.
+Different room sizes, couples sharing beds, couches, and early departures all change what feels fair.

-A simple equal split works sometimes.
-Other times, it causes frustration.
+An equal split works in some cases.
+In others, it creates quiet frustration.
 The goal is not perfect math.
 It is an agreement everyone accepts before the stay begins.

 ✅ Equal Splitting Works When: